The Mummy (franchise): The Scorpion King spin-off series

 This spin-off series is set before the events of Sommers's Mummy franchise.
-It follows the adventures of the Mathayus of Akkad, later known as the Scorpion King within the series's timeline, and an antagonist in The Mummy Returns.
-The films are as follows:
+It follows the adventures of Mathayus of Akkad, later known as the Scorpion King within the series's timeline and an antagonist in The Mummy Returns.

 The Scorpion King (2002)

 Set in 3067 BC, the film reveals the origins of Mathayus and his rise to power as a legendary hero.
-The film stars Dwayne Johnson in his first lead role.

 The Scorpion King 2: Rise of a Warrior (2008)

-A direct-to-video prequel to The Scorpion King.
-Young Mathayus witnesses the death of his father at the hands of an evil military commander.
+A prequel to The Scorpion King, it follows a young Mathayus who witnesses the death of his father Ashur at the hands of evil military commander Sargon.
 Mathayus's quest for vengeance transforms him into the most feared warrior of the ancient world.

 The Scorpion King 3: Battle for Redemption (2012)

-A direct-to-video sequel.
-Set after the events of The Scorpion King, the film continues the story of Mathayus, now an assassin-for-hire, and portrays his battle to stop the tyrant Talus from claiming the Book of the Dead.
+A sequel set after the events of The Scorpion King, the film continues the story of Mathayus, now an assassin-for-hire, and portrays his battle to stop the tyrant Talus from claiming the Book of the Dead.

 The Scorpion King 4: Quest for Power (2015)

-A direct-to-video sequel.
-Mathayus is betrayed and framed by his friend for the murder of the king of Norvania.
+Mathayus is betrayed and framed by his friend Drazen for the murder of King Yannick of Norvania.
 Mathayus and his friends band together to stop his opponent from obtaining an ancient power.

 The Scorpion King: Book of Souls (2018)

-A direct-to-video sequel.
-Mathayus is joined by the warrior Tala in a hunt for an ancient relic known as the Book of Souls in an effort to stop an evil warlord.
+Mathayus is joined by the warrior Tala in a hunt for an ancient relic known as the Book of Souls in an effort to stop evil warlord Nebserek.

 Future

 In November 2020, a reboot of The Scorpion King film series was announced to be in development.
-Jonathan Herman will serve as screenwriter, with the plot taking place in modern-day and involving a contemporary adaptation of Mathayus of Akkad / Scorpion King.
-Dwayne Johnson will serve as producer alongside Dany Garcia and Hiram Garcia.
-The project will be a joint-venture production between Universal Pictures and Seven Bucks Productions.
+Jonathan Herman was attached to serve as screenwriter, with the plot taking place in modern-day and involving a contemporary adaptation of Mathayus of Akkad / Scorpion King.
+Dwayne Johnson was hired as producer alongside Dany Garcia and Hiram Garcia.
+The project is a joint-venture production between Universal Pictures and Seven Bucks Productions.